dfsp-spirit/regfusionr/README.md

 # regfusionr
-R implementation of registration fusion method for MNI152 - 305 mapping.
+R implementation of registration fusion method for MNI152/Colin to fsaverage mapping.

 ## About

-This is an R implementation of [Wu et al. (2018)'s registration fusion methods](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.24213) to project MRI data from standard volumetric coordinates, either MNI152 or Colin27, to Freesurfer's fsaverage.
+This is an R implementation of [Wu et al. (2018)'s registration fusion methods](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.24213) to project MRI data from standard volumetric coordinates, either MNI152 or Colin27, to Freesurfer's fsaverage (MNI305).
 This R implementation is also heavily inspired by Dan Gale's Python implementation in the [regfusion](https://github.com/danjgale/reg-fusion) package.
 A huge thank you to Dan Gale and  *Wu et al* for making their excellent tools openly available!

 ## Usage